Ari Melber is MSNBC’s Chief Legal Correspondent, covering the Justice Department, Supreme Court, FBI and legal issues on air and for msnbc.com.

 From 2009 to 2013, Melber practiced law at a major New York law firm, specializing in First Amendment, reporter’s privilege and copyright litigation.
 During the 2008 presidential election, he traveled with the Obama Campaign on special assignment for The Washington Independent.
-During the 2004 presidential election, Melber was a national staff member for the John Kerry Campaign, and from 2002 to 2003, he served as a legislative aide to Sen. Maria Cantwell (D-WA).
-Drawing on his work in government, politics, law and media, Melber has been a featured speaker at Harvard, Oxford, Yale, Columbia, NYU, USC and Georgetown, among other institutions.
+Before entering law and journalism, Melber was a national staff member for the 2004 John Kerry Campaign, and from 2002 to 2003, he served as a legislative aide to Sen. Maria Cantwell (D-WA).

 Melber received a J.D. from Cornell Law School, where he was an editor of the Cornell Journal of Law and Public Policy, and he is a member of the New York Bar.